Microsoft in Education

 THOMAS TROMBLEY: I bet that generated a little bit of excitement with our Insiders.

 THOMAS TROMBLEY: That's kind of cool.
 Now, our last two episodes took place in considerably warmer climates, specifically Nigeria and Australia.
-This time we turn to our neighbors doing incredible things in Northern Canada.
+This time, we turn to our neighbors doing incredible things in Northern Canada.
 And we're talking way northern.
-I think we just a check and it was like 24 hours' drive from here in Redmond.
+I think we just checked, and it was like 24 hours' drive from here in Redmond.
 Now you've got to tell us a little bit about our guest today, Kyle, and how you came to meet him.

 TYLER AHN: Dona is trying to send me everywhere all the time.

 THOMAS TROMBLEY: Now, I just want it noted for the record that I was able to keep you local for this, so I want my generosity to be noted here.
 Yeah, you're so welcome.

 Anyway, the weather couldn't be much different than what we're having here with our rainy winter in Redmond, right?